ftravers/datomic-tutorial/README.md

 ## Data Conceptual Shape<a id="sec-1-1" name="sec-1-1"></a>

-Datomic allows clojure programmers to work with data in the structures they are comfortable with, maps and vectors.
-The way to think about datomic is that it is one giant vector of maps.
-Each map in this vector is what they call an *Entity*.
-So lets draw this out with an
-example:
+The data in datomic is conceptually one big vector of maps.
+Re-read that sentence and cement it inside your head.
+Conceiving of datomic like this is fundamental to understanding how to operate with it.

+Each map in this vector is one *entity*, in the datomic vocabulary.
+Below is a sample database of data:

     [{:db/id 1
       :car/make "toyota"